rc1/StaticAppsStartHere/README.md

-# Static HTML and assets generator.
+# Static HTML and assets generator

-`gulp` to build.
+`gulp` to build

+`gulp watch` to build on file changes

-`gulp serve` to serve.
+`gulp serve` to serve

-`gulp clean` to remove the build folder.
+`gulp clean` to remove the build folder

 ### JavaScript

-Files in `./js` uglyfied and babeled, with source maps, and placed in `./build`.
+Files in `./js` uglyfied and babeled, with source maps, and placed in `./build`

 ### Less/CSS

-Files in `./less` converted to css and placed in `./build`.
+Files in `./less` converted to css and placed in `./build`
 Files in `./less/include` will be ingored.

 ### Jade

-Files in `./jade` converted to html and placed in `./build`.
+Files in `./jade` converted to html and placed in `./build`

 ### Copy

-Files and folders in `./copy` will be copied into `./build`.
+Files and folders in `./copy` will be copied into `./build`